Do you offer a warranty?

 What is your shipping and return policy?

 Your shipping cost is calculated based on the weight of the product you order, your location, and the carrier and speed you select.
-For lighter products shipped to a domestic address via USPS, the shipping cost is typically $10-12.
-For expedited shipping, heavier products, and shipping to non-US addresses, prices can vary wildly.
 The price that is calculated during checkout is the price that you pay--we will NOT increase your shipping cost after you check out.

 Do you deliver internationally?

 Yes.
-We ship all over the globe and our branding irons are used on every continent in the world (except Antarctica).
+We ship Torch Heated Irons all over the globe except for the EU countries and our branding irons are used on every continent in the world (except Antarctica).

 What’s the difference between torch-heated and electric irons?

 Torch-heated brands are good for small-scale production or one-offs.
 They yield the same results as an electric iron, but they require just a bit more practice to figure out optimal heating time.
 Also, they require re-heating after a few minutes, which doesn't take a terribly long time, but it can get tedious if you're doing a lot of pieces.
 Electric brands are easy to use, but they cost more.